Madeeha923/Face_Recognition_Attendance_System/README.md

 Web Framework (Optional): Flask

 # 📂 Project Structure
- * .
-├── New folder/                 <-- FOLDER FOR STUDENT IMAGES (Create this manually) │   ├── StudentName101/
-│   │   ├── image1.jpg
-│   │   └── ...
-│   └── StudentName205/
-│       ├── image1.jpg
-│       └── ...
-│
+ The project consists of several key files and folders:

+New folder/: The directory where you must place your student image sub-folders.

-├── faces.py                    # Script 1: Encodes faces from the image dataset
+faces.py: Script to encode the faces from the image dataset.

-├── database.py                 # Script 2: Creates the student information database
+database.py: Script to create the student information database.

-├── recognize_and_attend.py     # Script 3: Main application for live recognition
+recognize_and_attend.py: The main application for live recognition.

-├── view_attendance.py          # Utility to view attendance logs in the terminal ├── .gitignore                  # Specifies files for Git to ignore └── requirements.txt            # Lists all project dependencies
+view_attendance.py: A utility to view attendance logs in the terminal.

+.gitignore: Specifies which files for Git to ignore.

+requirements.txt: Lists all the project's Python dependencies.

 # ⚙️ How It Works
 The system operates in three main stages: